hmdev649/dsc-mod-3-project-seattle-ds-012720/README.md

 # Module 3 Final Project

-## Introduction

-In this lesson, we'll review all the guidelines and specifications for the final project for Module 3.

-## Objectives

-- Understand all required aspects of the Final Project for Module 3
-- Understand all required deliverables
-- Understand what constitutes a successful project

-## Final Project Summary

 Congratulations!
 You've made it through another _intense_ module, and now you're ready to show off your newfound Machine Learning skills!

 ![awesome](https://raw.githubusercontent.com/learn-co-curriculum/dsc-mod-3-project-v2-1/master/smart.gif)